callysto/hackathon/docs/turtle/README.md

 ## Submit

-Use [this form](https://forms.gle/fUwREoMutHLWdwb47) to submit your:
+Use [this form](https://forms.gle/fUwREoMutHLWdwb47) to submit your reflections.

-* Team name
-* Team members
-* Answers to the reflection questions:
-    1. What are two things you've learned so far?
-    1. What has been your favourite part of this activity?
-    1. Are there other things you would like to create with Python turtles?

 Note: **If you do not submit answers to the reflection questions, your team will not be considered for any prizes**